 Enemy #5: Paint Thinners/Removers

 You might need to use this type of product around your home, but be careful that you don’t spill any on your vinyl deck surface as it will eat through the protective coating.
 The same goes for nail polish and removers.

 Enemy #6: Scouring Products

 This one should be evident, but it’s surprising how many people use abrasive cleaners on vinyl deck surfaces.
 Just don’t!
 A soft bristle brush and some water is all you should need to remove dirt and grime, if not then it’s time to consult a professional.

 Enemy #7: Lemony Cleaners

 They might smell great and help you clean up around your deck, but keep in mind that citric acid is…acid.
-Even a small amount in contact with your deck surface can be enough to cause lasting damage, particularly if it’s used at full strength.
+Even a small amount, in contact with your deck surface, can be enough to cause lasting damage, particularly if it’s used at full strength.
 The same goes for orange and pine-scented cleaners!

 Enemy #8: Rubber or Vinyl Products

 Long-term contact of these types of products (think children’s pools, rubber-backed mats, etc.) can cause damage to a vinyl membrane.
 Best to avoid, or place something in between as a buffer.